CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/Switch-Management.md

 - {{<link title="Install NetQ Agents" text="Install NetQ on the switch">}}
 - {{<link title="Upgrade NetQ Agents" text="Upgrade NetQ Agents">}} (if needed)

-## Assign a Profile to a Switch
+## Attach a Profile to a Switch

-After creating {{<link title="Credentials and Profiles" text="access profiles">}} from your credentials, you can assign profiles to individual switches.
+After creating {{<link title="Credentials and Profiles" text="access profiles">}} from your credentials, you can attach a profile to one or more switches.

 {{<tabs "TabID85" >}}